Vectorial1024/alof-lib/README.md

 Disclaimer: because of the many possibilities of array-like objects, perhaps some functions do not make sense for specific object types.
 Users should check that the operations make sense before using the ALO functions.

 ## Testing
-This library uses PHPUnit for testing.
+This library uses PHPUnit for testing, which can be triggered from Composer.
 To test this library, run:

 ```
-./vendor/bin/phpunit tests
+composer run-script test
 ```

 ## Example Usage